roljy/gravity-simulator/README.md

 * Toggle between elastic and inelastic collisions

 ### To Do:
-* Make each body's colour immutable and inherent to the body instead of potentially changing when other bodies collide
 * Create and insert custom bodies into the system by clicking and dragging on the GUI canvas
 * Phase out the need for a CLI by choosing demo simulations directly in the GUI